-Hearing impairment is a hidden disability that may not be visible to patients or their support systems, including physicians.
-Hearing loss is often linked to other chronic medical conditions such as dementia, diabetes, and obesity, and there is an increased risk of falling with hearing loss.
+Hearing impairment is a hidden disability that may not be visible to patients or their physicians and is often linked to other chronic medical conditions such as dementia, diabetes and obesity. in addition, there is an increased risk of falling with hearing loss.
 References.
+Therefore we would recommend that your patients with these conditions or anyone over the age of 50 should have their hearing tested.

 Hearing loss and Auditory Deprivation